Refining the Canter and Jumping

 Last month, we saw Andy consolidating the basic responses under-saddle and beginning to learn to canter under-saddle.
 This month is about refining the canter response, jumping and cross-country training, which all help prepare for Andy’s future all-round career.

-Refining Andy’s canter
+Refining Andy’s canter Refining the Canter and Jumping

 Andy’s response to the canter aid is now consolidated and, although he starts the canter well, he is not yet able to maintain rhythm and straightness for too many strides, largely because he is still unbalanced.